 -1 =

-Nevertheless, the quaternion calculation formalism remains intact as long as you always and everywhere keep the Pauli matrices of one product together.
-(9.10)
+Nevertheless, if you do so the quaternion calculation formalism remains intact as long as you always and everywhere keep the Pauli matrices of one Pauli matrix product together.
+(2.5)

 O